 How is tositumomab given (Bexxar)?

-Tositumomab is given as an injection through a needle placed into a vein.
-You will receive this injection in a hospital or chemotherapy clinic.
+Tositumomab is injected into a vein through an IV.
+You will receive this injection in a clinic or hospital setting.
 Tositumomab treatment consists of two different injections (tositumomab, and iodine I-131 tositumomab).
 These injections must be given one at a time and injected slowly through an IV infusion.
 The first injection is given over at least 60 minutes and the second injection is given over at least 20 minutes.

 Before and during your tositumomab treatment, you will be given other medications to protect your thyroid gland and to help prevent allergic reactions.
 You may need to keep taking some of these medications for up to 2 weeks after your treatment.